Floppy Yucca Yucca flaccida

 -

-This evergreen shrub that is native to portions of the southeastern US produces rosettes of spear-shaped leaves from stems that are typically emerging from under the soil surface.
+This evergreen shrub in the asparagus family (Asparagaceae) that is native to portions of eastern North America (including NC) produces rosettes of spear-shaped leaves from stems that are typically emerging from under the soil surface.
 Grows best in poor, dry, sandy loam or rocky soil, but will adapt to other soils.
-Its natural habitat includes prairies, light woodlands and at the edges of forests.
+Its natural habitat includes prairies, light woodlands, and the edges of forests.

-It is pollinated by white Yucca moths who are attracted to the fragrant flowers.
-The female moths feed on the nectar, rolls pollen from the flowers into a ball 3 times the size of her head, then transfers the pollen to the next flower.
-She will lay her eggs on the stigma, then deposit the pollen.
-The larvae mature prior to all the seeds being consumed, leaving viable seeds.
+Although the flowers might attract bees, hummingbirds, and other visitors, they are pollinated by white yucca moths, which have a symbiotic relationship with the plant.
+The female moth feeds on the nectar, rolls pollen from the flowers into a ball 3 times the size of her head, then transfers the pollen to the stigma.
+She oviposits in the ovary of the flower.
+The larvae feed on some of the seeds leaving leaving other seeds viable.

 This shrub forms suckers that can form small colonies.

 The fruit, flowers, and stem from this plant are each edible, both raw or cooked.
 The stem can be eaten like asparagus.
-The flower is edible raw or can be dried, crushed and used as a flavoring.
-The roots contain saponins, which is poisonous.
+The flower is edible raw or can be dried, crushed, and used as a flavoring.
+The roots contain saponins, which are poisonous.
 Saponins have a bitter taste and are not absorbed by the human body, so most will pass without causing harm.
 They are removed from the roots by leaching in running water.
-Changing the water at least once during the process.
 This will remove the majority of the saponins.
+Saponins create soapy foam in water and defend the plant against fungi.

-- Juniper Level Botanic Gardens: Parking Lot Berms
+- Courtyard Entrance Garden Juniper Level Botanic Garden: Parking Lot Berms

 - Cultivars / Varieties: